Mortgage Contracts and Underwater Default: Perpetual Contracts: Solution

-Motivated by the above, we split the APRM into three cases, given in the next three propositions.
+but from \eqref{E:p1_p2} we see that $p_1$ depends on $\lambda$.
 At most, there will be three optimal prepayment boundaries.
 We will denote the one below $h=1$ by $h_1$, and two boundaries above $h=1$ by $h_2$ and $h_3$.
 Of course, even though we use the same notation for these boundaries, in general they do not coincide across different cases.